hiulit/Sassy-Gridlover/README.md

 **NOTE:** This release contains breaking changes!

-* Added `sgl-` prefix to all functions so they don't collide with other functions with the same name from other frameworks. [#9](https://github.com/hiulit/Sassy-Gridlover/issues/9)
+* Added `sgl-` prefix to all functions so they don't collide with other functions with the same name from other frameworks [#9](https://github.com/hiulit/Sassy-Gridlover/issues/9).
 * Changed mixins' `sassy-gridlover-` prefix for `sgl-`.

 ### v2.0.0 (November 11th 2015)